gds_logo_dark

 Social

 We are proud to acknowledge that Calgary, or Moh’kinsstis in Blackfoot, is cradled between the Rocky Mountains to the west and vast plains to the east.
 This is Treaty 7 territory.
-Made up of the Blackfoot Confederacy, Îyâxe Nakoda, and Tsuut’ina nations, Treaty 7 is also home to the Métis Nation, Region 3.
+Made up of the Siksika, Piikani, and Kainai First Nations collectively known as the Blackfoot Confederacy; the Îethka Nakoda Wîcastabi First Nations, comprised of the Chiniki, Bearspaw, and Goodstoney First Nations; and the Tsuut’ina First Nation.
+The city of Calgary is also homeland to the historic Northwest Métis and to Métis Nation District 5 & 6.
+We acknowledge all Indigenous urban Calgarians, First Nations, Inuit, and Métis, who have made Calgary their home.
 Calgary is a year-round destination like no other: a mix of big-city energy and warm Western hospitality.
 From a bustling downtown with character-filled neighborhoods, to the peaks of the Canadian Rocky Mountains just an hour west and the dramatic landscape of the Canadian Badlands to the east, Calgary is your basecamp to adventure and home to innovators, dreamers, visionaries and game changers.
 In alignment with the City of Calgary sustainability goals and foundational action plans to achieve net-zero by 2050, we are committed to climate resilience and creating social benefit as part of our destination performance goals.
-In 2024, Tourism Calgary will release a new Destination Strategy, which will solidify our commitment to Calgary’s environmental, social, and economic practices and inform a new DMO sustainability strategy and reporting program to guide our efforts.
+Under the leadership of a new CEO, Tourism Calgary will release a new Destination Strategy in fall 2024.
+Based on the extensive engagement of this strategy, the 2024-2027 Sustainable Tourism and Events Strategy was developed and released to partners in early 2024, which solidifies our commitment to Calgary’s environmental, social, and economic practices within the tourism industry.

 Does Tourism Calgary have a Sustainability Strategy?